bs123/mock-n-roll/README.md

 - [ ] delay on request level
 - [ ] networkerrors on request level
 - [ ] example for mocha test
+- [ ] npmjs.com - try it in your browser

 ### upcoming features